 UBS AG (the "Issuer" or "UBS AG" or "UBS") may from time to time issue structured products in securitized form (the "Products").
-The Products will be issued based (i) on the information set out in these 'General Terms and Conditions for Structured Products on Equity, Commodity and Index Underlyings', as amended from time to time (the "General Terms and Conditions") and (ii) on the relevant final terms of each Product (the "Final Terms").
+The Products will be issued based (i) on the information set out in these General Terms and Conditions, as amended from time to time (the "General Terms and Conditions") and (ii) on the relevant final terms of each Product (the "Final Terms").
 The General Terms and Conditions and the Final Terms shall form the entire documentation for each Product (the "Product Documentation") and should always be read in conjunction with each other.
-In case of inconsistency between the General Terms and Conditions and the Final Terms shall prevail.
+In case of inconsistency between the General Terms and Conditions and the Final Terms, the Final Terms shall prevail.